 Rough walking in glorious scenery.
 This is how the Rhinogs are normally described and this walk, which includes Rhinog Fach and the highest mountain in the range Y Llethr, typifies this.

-Having said that the Rhinogs offer a memorable day and for an experienced walker a day that is a mountaineers delight.
+Having said that the Rhinogs offer a memorable day and for an experienced walker.
+A day that is a mountaineers delight.
 I only tackled two of the three main mountains in the range, Y Llethr and Rhinog Fach.
 However they make for a memorable circuit of the desolate but beautiful Llyn Hywel.
 Rhinog Fawr does stand on its own to the north with a low col between, but for those keen to complete them all on a single visit I have marked the route.

 Y Llethr is a pleasant grassy summit area.
 It is completely different to the rest of the walk and perfect for a leisurely lunch.